clazarski/ST558_project/README.md

 The outlier in this data analysis is Rio de Janeiro.
 I searched on other websites and found the numbers I have from the API are possibly inaccurate.
 Since the data collected are current measures the values collected at the moment I queried may be unusual due to a sensor glitch or unusual reading at that moment.
 Using averaged values over time would be a better choice but my functions did not return that information and since I locked myself out of the API due to my previous querry we will have to work with what I have.

-I am decided to remove Rio from this analysis and will assume that the other data points are valid.
+I decided to remove Rio from this analysis and will assume that the other data points are valid.

 ``` r
 city_data2 <- city_data %>% filter(o3 <= 200)